danbz/aesthetic-programming/source/4-DataCapture/Readme.md

 }
 ```

-The use of `keyPressed()` function is to listen any keyboard pressing events.
+The use of the `keyPressed()` function is to listen any keyboard pressing events.
 If you want to specify any `keyCode` (that is the actual key on the keyboard), the sample code shows how a conditional statement can be implemented within the `keyPressed()` function.
-Within the if-else conditional statment, if a keyboard press of a spacebar is detected, then the button will rotate in 180 degree and any other keys will just resume back to the original state which is 0 degree.
+Within the if-else conditional statement, if a keyboard press of a spacebar is detected, then the button will rotate through 180 degrees and any other keys will just resume back to the original state of 0 degrees.

 `keyCode` takes in numbers or special keys like BACKSPACE, DELETE, ENTER, RETURN, TAB, ESCAPE, SHIFT, CONTROL, OPTION, ALT, UP_ARROW, DOWN_ARROW, LEFT_ARROW, RIGHT_ARROW.
 In the above example, the `keyCode` of a spacebar is 32.

-Capital and small letter do not make a different and they are using equavilent to the same keyCode, such as 'A' and 'a' with the same `keyCode` as 65.
+Capital and lower case letters do not make any difference as they are using the same `keyCode`, such that 'A' and 'a' use the same number 65.

-Similar to mouseEvents, there are also many other keyboardEvents (ref: See the related function in the reference page, which is under Events > Keyboard> https://p5js.org/reference/), such as `keyReleased()`, `keyTyped()`, `keyIsDown()`.
+Similar to `mouseEvents`, there are also many other `keyboardEvents`,[^Key] such as `keyReleased()`, `keyTyped()`, `keyIsDown()`.

-## 4.6 Audio Capture
+## 4.6 Audio capture
 ```javascript
 let mic;